MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-ad-auth-adutil-introduction.md

 The **adutil** tool is designed as a series of commands and subcommands, with additional flags that you specify as further input.
 Each top level command represents a category of administrative functions.
 Within that category, each subcommand is an operation.
 This article will show you how you can download and get started with **adutil**.

+Support for **adutil** is limited for SQL Server use cases only.

 ## Configuring adutil for LDAP over Secure Sockets Layer (SSL)

-Support for **adutil** is limited for SQL Server use cases only.
 You should use Lightweight Directory Access Protocol over SSL (LDAPS) instead of Lightweight Directory Access Protocol (LDAP).
-For more information about LDAP, see [Lightweight Directory Access Protocol (LDAP)](sql-server-linux-ad-auth-understanding.md#ldap).
+If you want to learn more about LDAP, see [Lightweight Directory Access Protocol (LDAP)](sql-server-linux-ad-auth-understanding.md#ldap).
+For more information on how to configure LDAPS and how it differs from LDAP, see [Enabling LDAPS for Client Authentication](https://social.technet.microsoft.com/wiki/contents/articles/2980.ldap-over-ssl-ldaps-certificate.aspx#Enabling_LDAPS_for_Client_Authentication).

 You can set the `useLdaps` option to `true` in the `adutil.json` configuration file, which is located at: `/var/opt/mssql/.adutil/adutil.json` when run under the `mssql` user.
 This JSON code sample shows how to configure the setting: